ii / Hummingbirds

 Martin Johnson Heade, Jungle Orchids and Hummingbirds, Oil on canvas, 1872, Yale University Art Gallery.

-Heade employs the macrocosmic property of biocentrism by layering the landscape and the portrait into a single composition, like Jungle Orchids and Hummingbirds.
+Heade layers the landscape and the portrait in single compositions like Jungle Orchids and Hummingbirds, which gives detailed attention to the organism and the topography simultaneously.
 In doing so, Heade collapses the middle ground to leave the foreground and background freestanding.

 Nithya Guthikonda, Dissection of (Martin Johnson Heade, Jungle Orchids and Hummingbirds, Oil on canvas, 1872, Yale University Art Gallery.) using Generative AI tool in Adobe Photoshop.

-This stratified layering of depth creates a dioramic scene comparable to the theater cyclorama or 19th-century paper 'peep show'.
-The bilayer structure of Heade's Jungle Orchids and Hummingbirds also closely resembles the modern natural history diorama (although not formally implemented until the early 1900s).
+This stratified depth creates a dioramic scene comparable to the theater cyclorama or 19th-century paper 'peep show'.
+The bilayer structure of Heade's Jungle Orchids and Hummingbirds also closely resembles the modern natural history diorama.

 Carneval, Hand-colored lithograph, ca. 1834-38, Victoria and Albert Museum, Gestetner Paper Peepshow Collection.